Forest Hill Neighborhood Vibe

-Homes for sale are single-family homes, almost always fully detached and situated on lots that are a generous size in comparison to most San Francisco lots.
-There are roughy 650 homes in the neighborhood.
+Homes in Forest Hill are exclusively single-family dwellings, almost always fully detached and situated on lots that are a generous size in comparison to most San Francisco lots.
+There are roughly 650 homes in the neighborhood, many designed in the Spanish Mediterranean style with arched windows, stucco facades, and terracotta roofing tiles.